From BR Bullpen

 Biographical Information

-Although Kuhel had a long major league career, he played for quite a while in the minors before he became a major league regular in 1931.
-He broke in at age 18 in the minors with Flint in 1924.
-In 1928 he was a teammate of the young Joe Cronin at Kansas City.
-Kuhel was a year older than Cronin.
-The two would go on to be teammates for several years with the Washington Senators.
+Although Kuhel had a long major league career, he played for quite a while in the minors before he became a major league regular with the Washington Senators in 1931.
+He broke in at age 18 in the minors with the Flint Vehicles in 1924.
+In 1928 he was a teammate of the young Joe Cronin with the Kansas City Blues.
+Kuhel was a year older than Cronin. he two would go on to be teammates for several years with the Senators.

-Kuhel came to the majors for 18 games in 1930 and then became a regular in 1931.
+Kuhel came to the majors for 18 games in 1930 and then became a regular the following year.
 In 1933 he had one of his best years, hitting .322 with 107 RBI as the Senators won 99 games and went to the 1933 World Series.
 In the Series, Kuhel batted sixth in the lineup, while the number 2, 3, and 4 batters were Goose Goslin, Heinie Manush and Cronin.
+The Senators lost the Series to the New York Giants in five games.

-Joe spent 1938-43 with the Chicago White Sox, then came back to the Senators in 1944-45 and part of 1946, and then finished up with the White Sox in 1946-47.
+Joe spent 1938 to 1943 with the White Sox, then came back to the Senators in 1944, 1945 and part of 1946, and then finished up with the White Sox in 1946 and 1947.
 He was a teammate of Luke Appling during his stints with the White Sox.

 Notable Achievements